berryq460/TKHFinalProjectPhase1/README.md

-# TKH Final Project Phase 1
+# TKH Final Project Phase 1 - "Plant-o-pedia"

 1. Name: Plant-o-pedia
 2. Features:  Plant locator from all around the world!
 See what the weather and location is like where these plants inhabit and where on the map it’s located.